In the mid-20th century, laser technology came out.

 Cutting copper alloy effect is worse, especially cutting copper.

-The core part of laser cutting is laser generator, include CO2 laser and fiber laser generator.
+The core part of laser cutting is a laser generator, include CO2 laser and the fiber laser generator.

 CO2 laser generator

 The CO2 laser generator is discharging through a mixture of CO2, He and N2 in the cavity of the laser by high pressure.

 The atoms in the mixture are stimulated to release energy, and the energy is output in the form of photons or electrons to form a laser.

 The laser emitted by the CO2 laser is visible light, which causes slight damage to the retina and skin.
 Operators are advised to wear protective glasses.

 Fiber laser generator

 A fiber laser generator uses a glass fiber doped with rare earth elements as a gain medium.

 Under the action of pump light, high power density can easily be formed in the optical fiber, which causes the laser energy level of the laser working substance to “reverse the number of particles”.
 The laser oscillator output can be formed when the positive feedback loop is added in due course.